steqeq/0000/README.md

 The SCGEMM convolution algorithm is now disabled by default.
 This algorithm is deprecated and will be removed in future releases.

 ### Text-Based Performance Database
 An SQLite database has been added to replace the text-based performance database.
 While the text file still exists, by default, SQLite is used over the text-based performance database.
-The text-based performance database support is deprecated and will be removed in the next release.
+The text-based performance database support is deprecated and will be removed in a future release.

 ## Deploying ROCm